CurrySoftware/elm-shared-state-example/README.md

 ### Modules

-The application is comprised of the following four modules:
+In addition to the `State` module, the application has the following four view modules:

 - The `List` module presents an overview of the issues.
 From here, issues may be created, viewed, updated or deleted.
-- An issue can be edited on the `Edit` page.
+- Issues can be viewed on the `Item` page.
-- Issues can be read on the `Item` page.
+- An issue can be updated on the `Edit` page.
 - Additionally, a `Header` shows the current number of issues.

 ### Update

-The following figure gives an overview of the `update` functionality:
+The following figure gives an overview of the `update` functionality using `Edit` as an example:

 ![Update Update](resources/OverviewUpdate.svg)